Breast Cancer Reconstruction: An Overview

 Being diagnosed with breast cancer is devastating news and just the beginning of a long journey many women face.
-Our compassionate plastic and reconstructive surgeons at The Institute for Advanced Reconstruction understand these challenges and want patients to feel comfortable with their healthcare options when it comes to breast cancer care.
+After treatment, you will likely have many questions about the recovery process, including your breast reconstruction options.
+Our compassionate plastic and reconstructive surgeons at The Institute for Advanced Reconstruction understand these concerns and want patients to feel comfortable with their healthcare options when it comes to breast cancer care and treatment.
+Understanding the various types of breast reconstruction procedures can help women make a decision on the best path to recovery for them.

 Types of Breast Cancer Reconstruction